 I am not a big fan of fruit in savory dishes.
 Fruit and main dishes just don't work for me.

-Joe was very excited about this peachy chicken stir fry recipe he found on a bottle of vinegar, and he couldn’t wait to make it.
+Joe was very excited about this chicken and peaches stir fry recipe he found on a bottle of vinegar, and he couldn't wait to make it.

 "Doesn't that sound good?" he asked.